gikgiak/additional-keyboard-level-via-capslock/README.txt

 asdfg0<Enter><Backslash>$\' instead of asdfghjkl;° zxcvb({[ instead of zxcvbnm,

 Run the comand xmodmap save_inky.xmodmap in the terminal to activate this changes.
-You can undo this with: 'setxkbmap layout -it' (or any other standard keyboard as 'us' or 'de').
+You can undo this with: 'setxkbmap -layout it' (or any other standard keyboard as 'us' or 'de').

 For the future I would like to add a further level accessible though Tab to obtain vim navigation key-bindings.
 Also using X keyboard extension might be more convenient.